UniMath/agda-unimath/src/real-numbers/lipschitz-multiplication-real-numbers.lagda.md

-# Multiplication of real numbers is Lipschitz
+# Multiplication of real numbers is Lipschitz continuous

 ```agda
 {-# OPTIONS --lossy-unification #-}